1 dead, 2 injured after triple shooting in Target parking lot in Wynnefield Heights

 It happened around 9 p.m. along the 4000 block of City Avenue.

-Police say one man was shot in the face.
+Police said 25-year-old Daykwan Carter was found in a Jeep Grand Cherokee with an apparent gunshot wound to the head.
 He was pronounced dead at the scene.

+The Jeep with a bullet hole in the passenger side window remained in the parking lot for hours after the shooting as police investigated.

-Two other men, a 31-year-old and 23-year-old, also suffered gunshot wounds.
-Both men are currently listed in stable condition at the hospital.
+Two other male victims, a 31-year-old and 24-year-old, ran into the store looking for help, police said.

-Shooting and car crash in the parking lot of Wynnefield Heights Target across the street from our @6abc studio pic.twitter.com/qiSSfyJaol— Annie McCormick (@6abcAnnie) January 22, 2020

 "It's absolutely dangerous.
 The fact that there weren't more people who were injured-- you know we're very, very fortunate," said Acting Police Commissioner Christine Coulter.
 "The fact that someone would either want something bad enough or want to protect something bad enough to open fire in a parking lot is absolutely frightening."

-Police say they recovered two guns and four large bags of drugs from the scene.
+Two guns and what appeared to be a bag of marijuana were recovered at the scene, according to authorities.

-Coulter says the shooting may be be either an attempted robbery or a drug deal gone bad.
+Coulter said the shooting may have been either an attempted robbery or a drug deal gone bad.

-No arrests have been made.
-Police say they are looking for a possible fourth person connected with the shooting.

 Anyone with any information is asked to call police at 215-686-TIPS.